 The Notebook is committed to becoming transparent about its finances and its editorial and ethics policy.
-The Notebook is a member of the Investigative News Network, which urges a high level of transparency for its member nonprofit news organizations.
+The Notebook is a member of the Institute for Nonprofit News, which urges a high level of transparency for its member nonprofit news organizations.

 Please let us know if you have questions about any of this information or suggestions on how to improve our transparency.
 Thank you.